-Bursitis is a relatively common condition, but because many people treat it at home and do not see a doctor, it is difficult to know exactly how prevalent it is.
+It is a relatively common condition, but many people treat it at home and do not see a doctor, so it is hard to know how common it is.

 The bursae are lined with synovial cells.
 Synovial cells produce a lubricant that reduces friction between tissues.
 This cushioning and lubrication allows our joints to move easily.

 When a person has bursitis, or inflammation of the bursa, movement or pressure is painful.

 Hips, knees, ankles and other joints can be affected by bursitis.

 Any bursa can become affected, but bursitis is more likely in certain places.
 People with bursitis will feel pain at the site of inflammation.

 The areas where bursitis most commonly occurs are the:

 When bursitis affects the knee, it is sometimes called "clergyman's knee," or "housemaid's knee," and when it affects the elbow, it is "tennis elbow."